 When you purchase or lease a BMW, the manufacturer or its representative is responsible for upholding any express warranties it made.
 If you wind up with a lemon and the manufacturer won’t repurchase, replace or compensate you, you will want to speak to a Lemon Law attorney about your legal options.
-For a free consultation with a lawyer who specializes in Lemon Law cases, contact The Lemon Law Experts at 877-885-5366.
+For a consultation with a law firm that specializes in California Lemon Law cases, contact the Lemon Law Experts at 877-885-5366.

 Defining a “Lemon Vehicle”